 With rest and treatment, you can fully recover from shin splints.
 However, they may return (recur) if you do not look at the underlying cause of your shin splints.

 When you have recovered from your shin splints, you may benefit from seeing a specialist such as a sports physiotherapist or a podiatrist.
-They may be able to help you to modify your exercise programme and may also be able to assess your legs, feet and shoes.
+They may be able to help you to modify your exercise routine and may also be able to assess your legs, feet and shoes.
 This may show up some problems that may have caused your shin splints, such as over-pronation of your foot or poorly fitting training shoes.
 They may suggest the insertion of an insole inside your shoes.

 Further reading and references